yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

  1. Add the '''other''' APs MAC address to the list of allowed peers to each AP.
 With OpenWRT it's the variable wl0_wds.
 Shell to each router and do ifconfig.
 The MAC id for eth1 is the correct MAC id to use.
  1. Disable all the unneeded services like DHCP, port forwarding, firewalling etc. '''except''' on the AP the has the internet connection.
 Remember: The other APs only act as the extended arm of the internet connected AP.
  1. Configure the WLAN parameters on all APs identical.
 That is SSID, channel, etc. - keep it simple.
 If you want to try boosters etc. do this later.
 (In [:JonathanKollasch:my] experience the SSIDs need not be identical for WDS to work, but YMMV.)
- 1. Have you commited your values?
+ 1. Have you committed your values?
 Do it.
 And reboot.
  1. Now connect a lan cable to each AP and try to ping the internet AP.
 It should answer.
 Else start checking the settings.
  1. You are done.
 Now activate security on the devices.
 Optionally hide the SSID (wl0_closed=1).
 If WPA-PSK doesn't work chances are that a peer partner doesn't support it.
 Try WEP.
 /!\ I experienced 20% packet loss using lazywds.
 It went away when disabling lazywds.
 You have been warned!